nsalminen/ubiq-genie/Node/apps/generative3DmodelbyCode_agent/README.md

 ### Server (Node.js)

-1. Open a terminal and navigate to the `Node/apps/codegeneratorunderstanding_agent` directory.
+1. Open a terminal and navigate to the `Node/apps/generative3DmodelbyCode_agent` directory.
 Ensure that your conda or venv environment is activated.
 2. Execute the below command, which will guide you through the configuration process, including setting up the server information and the required environment variables.
 Configuration will only be run the first time you start the application.
 Ensure that you apply the same server configuration to the Unity client (in `/Unity/Assets/ServerConfig.asset`).

     ```bash
-    npm start codegeneratorunderstanding_agent
+    npm start generative3DmodelbyCode_agent
     ```
-If you need to reconfigure the application, you can run `npm start codegeneratorunderstanding_agent configure`.
+If you need to reconfigure the application, you can run `npm start generative3DmodelbyCode_agent configure`.
 You may also manually configure the application by changing the `config.json` and `.env` files.
 The `config.json` file contains the server configuration, while the `.env` file contains the environment variables for the Azure Speech Services subscription key and region (`SPEECH_KEY` and `SPEECH_REGION`) and the OpenAI API key (`OPENAI_API_KEY`).

 ### Client (Unity)